on all orders over $1000

 Selecting the correct rings for a rifle scope may seem pretty straightforward, but there are a few things you’ll want to consider before making a purchase.
 First, you’ll need to identify the tube diameter of your particular scope.
 The most popular tube diameters are 1”, 30mm, and 34mm.
 If you’re unsure of your scope’s measurements, the fastest way to find out is on the product page at Outdoorsmans.com.
 Once you know the tube diameter, you can now figure out the type of base you’ll need.

 Traditional scope rings are contoured to mate directly to a particular action like a Remington 700, Winchester Model 70, Tikka T3, or many others.
-With this style of scope ring, you’ll be mounting your scope ring directly to your barreled action, as discussed in our Scope base basics article.
+With this style of scope ring, you’ll be mounting your scope ring directly to your barreled action.
 Rifles today more commonly use a Picatinny scope base that is either machined directly into the action or as a separate piece that is mounted to the action using screws.
 In either of these cases, you’ll need a set of rings with a Picatinny footprint.

 With Picatinny-style rings, your options are either a pair of independent rings or a single-piece mount.
 Generally, single-piece mounts are considered to be better suited for precision applications because of the greater surface area making contact with the receiver.
 This additional contact comes at the cost of more weight, so most hunters prefer two-piece rings.